End-to-End Optimization of LLM-Driven Multi-Agent Search Systems via Heterogeneous-Group-Based Reinforcement Learning: Method: ours

-\paragraph{1.
-Multi-Agent Group Rollout Sampling.} Given a single question $q \sim D$ sampled from the \gls{rl} dataset, the \gls{mas} performs \emph{group rollout sampling} by invoking its internal agents to collaboratively generate $G$ final responses $\{o_{i}\}_{i=1}^{G}$.
+\paragraph{Multi-Agent Group Rollout Sampling.} Given a single question $q \sim D$ sampled from the \gls{rl} dataset, the \gls{mas} performs \emph{group rollout sampling} by invoking its internal agents to collaboratively generate $G$ final responses $\{o_{i}\}_{i=1}^{G}$.
 The sequence of intermediate steps from the input $q$ to each final response constitutes a rollout \emph{trajectory}.
 During sampling, the $k$-th agent produces a total of $G_k$ input-output pairs, each corresponding to a distinct trajectory, denoted as $\{(q_{k,i}, o_{k,i}, m_{k,i})\}_{i = 1}^{G_k}$.
 Here, $m_{k,i}$ denotes the \emph{group identifier} associated with each rollout, as determined by a specific group rollout sampling algorithm.
 This identifier is subsequently used to aggregate rollouts into coherent groups.
 The resulting input-output pairs are collected as \emph{agent rollouts} and serve as training data for model optimization.

-\paragraph{2.
-Backward Propagation of Rewards.} After the \gls{mas} generates the final responses $\{o_{i}\}_{i=1}^{G}$ for a query $q$, a reward model or predefined reward rule assigns reward signals to these outputs, resulting in a shared reward set $\{R^{\text{shared}}_{i}\}_{i=1}^{G}$.
-Starting from the endpoints of the sampling trajectories, these shared rewards are then \emph{propagated backward} through each trajectory to reach the preceding agents $A_k$, where they are \emph{aggregated} for each agent's output.
-Specifically, for the $i$-th output $o_{k,i}$ produced by agent $A_k$, the corresponding shared reward is computed as:
+\paragraph{Backward Reward Propagation: Capturing Indirect Inter-Agent Dependencies} After the \gls{mas} generates the final responses $\{o_{i}\}_{i=1}^{G}$ for a query $q$, a reward model or predefined reward rule assigns reward signals to these outputs, resulting in a shared reward set $\{R^{\text{shared}}_{i}\}_{i=1}^{G}$.
+Starting from the endpoints of the sampling trajectories, these shared rewards are then \emph{propagated backward} through each trajectory to reach the preceding agents $k$, where they are \emph{aggregated} for each agent's output.
+Specifically, for the $i$-th output $o_{k,i}$ produced by agent $k$, the corresponding shared reward is computed as:

-where $A_j$ denotes a \emph{direct successor} of $A_k$ along the trajectory—that is, an agent whose input directly depends on the output of $A_k$, without any intermediate agents.
-Each $o_{j,r}$ is a response generated by $A_j$ based on inputs that include $o_{k,i}$.
-The function $\text{Aggr}(\cdot)$ denotes an aggregation operator, which is instantiated as simple averaging in our implementation.
+where $j$ is the \emph{direct successor} of agent $k$ along the trajectory---i.e., $j$ consumes $k$'s output with no intermediate agents.
+We call $(k,j)$ an \emph{indirect-dependent} pair.
+Each $o_{j,r}$ is a response generated by agent $j$ from inputs that include $o_{k,i}$. $\mathrm{Aggr}(\cdot)$ denotes an aggregation operator, implemented as simple averaging by default.
+This reward-sharing scheme exposes indirect upstream--downstream dependencies even when agents do not share context.